 Other factors that a judge may consider when deciding custody include:

-- Each parent's ability to support their child physically, emotionally,
+- Each parent's ability to support their child physically, emotionally, and financially

 - Each parent's desire to care for their child